Summer Internship Recap: Saying Goodbye to Monroe

 Throughout the summer, I worked with my co-interns Devyn and Andrei, in a think tank environment.
 Here, we developed marketing and sales strategies for the team.
 Rather than serving as receptionists or performing data entry for the summer, we were each given creative input.
 Our supervisor encouraged us to make substantial contributions to the company.
 A typical day for the intern team consisted of meetings with Sales & Marketing Manager, Jason Marsdale, collaborative group projects, as well as thought-provoking personal projects.

 This experience exposed us to business tools such as Slack, Asana, Close.io, and SmartProcure.
-Going forward, we’ll have a leg up on our peers when applying for careers post graduation.
+Going forward, we’ll have a leg up on our peers when applying for careers post-graduation.
 Together, we produced the Monroe Bro, a promotional video highlighting the quality and durability of Monroe’s calculators, while adding a touch of humor and personality.
-We contacted with Warren Buffet and gave out 300+ calculators in Philly to help promote the Monroe brand.
+We contacted Warren Buffet and gave out 300+ calculators in Philly to help promote the Monroe brand.

 Devyn Jacot, a senior at Quinnipiac University, designed and implemented a modern social media strategy for Monroe.
 This campaign will continue to serve Monroe long after her internship, utilizing Facebook, Twitter, LinkedIn, and Instagram.
 Devyn was able to expand on her education as a marketing major, developing her writing skills through writing copy for blog posts and internal documents.